gokaco/Encrypted-backup-client-for-Dropbox/README(Annotated).md

 4.)java.io.ByteArrayOutputStream

-Some issues occurred like Issue #2483, #2367.
+Some issues occurred again like Issue #2483, #2367.

-and I think many more in the future too.